madanghalme/chat_Bot/README.md

-# Subspace ChatBOT: A Real-Time AI Chat Application
+# ChatBOT: A Real-Time AI Chat Application

-Subspace ChatBOT is a modern, full-stack chat application designed for seamless, real-time conversations with an intelligent AI assistant.
+ ChatBOT is a modern, full-stack chat application designed for seamless, real-time conversations with an intelligent AI assistant.

 ---